kuohuako/hawtdawg-all-ears/FAQ.md

 Open up the app and edit your profile.

 Scroll down to the section called "Passions" and select our favorite treats.

+Photos are great, but how do I smell the other dogs?

+We simply do not have the technology for this feature.